KPAY-FM

 KPAY-FM (93.9 MHz) is a commercial radio station located in Chico, California.
 KPAY-FM airs a news/talk format.

+History

-On August 1, 2019, the then-KFMF changed their format from mainstream rock to a simulcast of news/talk-formatted KPAY 1290 AM Chico.
+On August 1, 2019, the then-KFMF changed their format from mainstream rock to a simulcast of news/talk-formatted KPAY (1290 AM).
 The station changed its call sign to KPAY-FM on August 16, 2019.
-(KPAY-AM is now a Fox Sports Radio affiliate only.)
+(KPAY AM is now a Fox Sports Radio affiliate.)